ageuribeiro/dataengineer/README.md

 # learning_data_engineering
-This reposiroty was raised for share my knowledge and learning process.
+This repository was raised for share my knowledge and learning process.